square/moshi/CONTRIBUTING.md

 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.
-Please also make sure your code compiles by running `./gradlew check`.
-Checkstyle failures during compilation indicate errors in your style and can be viewed in the failing project's `build/reports/checkstyle` directory.
+Please also make sure your code compiles by running `./gradlew build`.
+For any formatting errors, run `./gradlew spotlessApply` to fix them.

 Before your code can be accepted into the project you must also sign the [Individual Contributor License Agreement (CLA)][1].